 Companion animals often provide emotional support to people who are living with mental disabilities and conditions.
 Some examples include alleviating a person’s anxiety, depression, stress, and other symptoms that can interfere with an ability to live independently.
 Read more on our blog: Service Dog vs Emotional Support Dog

 Service Dog Laws Oregon – What a Landlord Can & Can’t Ask

 Landlords may ask for certain information from someone seeking reasonable accommodation with a service or companion animal.

 Landlords are permitted to ask if your animal (service animal, companion animal, or emotional support animal) is necessary for you to use and enjoy the housing unit.

 Housing providers can request documentation from a doctor or another professional.
 This can simply state that you have a disability that results in functional limitation(s).

-Landlords are not permitted to ask about the nature or extent of a disability, or require medical records.
+Landlords are not permitted to ask about the nature or extent of a disability or require medical records.

+Service dogs are not pets, so pet policies don’t apply.
 This includes “no pets” policies, as well as fees for animals, as well as restrictions on the size or weight of an animal.
 Some service dogs are needed for balance and stability, and these dogs are often on the larger side.